Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Code and Data Availability

 \section{Code and Data Availability}

-The detailed implementation, including fine-tuned models and code, as well as all datasets used in this work, are publicly available at \url{https://github.com/ZJUI-AI4H/Hulu-Med}.
+The detailed implementation, including fine-tuned models and code, as well as all datasets used in this work, are publicly available at {https://github.com/ZJUI-AI4H/Hulu-Med}.
 Detailed licensing information and data download links can be found in Extended Table~\ref{tab:dataset_license_full}.